JoshuaFontiveros/to-do-list-react-app/README.md

 Validations:

 * You can't add another task with the same name.
-Not case-sensitve.
+Not case-sensitive.

 ## Tech Stack